Here’s how Flex is transforming the period product industry for good

 Purchase experience: Both Flex and Softdisc are available for purchase in the U.S. in mass retailers, including Walmart, Walgreens, CVS, Rite Aid, Kroger, and Target.
 Flex and Softcup can also be ordered online (subscribe and save on Flex Discs!).

-Customer service: We provide phone (800-931-0882), chat, email, and FaceTime support (really) to our customers.
+Customer service: We provide text (800-931-0882), chat, and email support to our customers.
 We also have a board-certified OB-GYN on staff to help answer questions, and we offer free shipping to the U.S. and many European countries.

 This new product, plus our superior customer experience, together deliver on our vision for The Flex Company to be the leader in innovation for feminine care.
 And menstrual discs are just the beginning.